Knivlac/OSP-OnlineWeb/doc/project_description.md

 3.3 Database:

 The database component will store and organize the data required for the website's functionality.
-It will be implemented using a relational database management system SQLite (or MySQL, not yet finalized).
+It will be implemented using a relational database management system SQLite.
 The database will consist of several tables, including the following:

-- Users Table: This table will store user information such as user ID, name, and password (stored securely using login hash).
+- Users Table: This table will store user information such as username, password (stored securely using login hash), and role.
-- Products Table: This table will contain product details, including book ID, book name, genre, and so forth.
+- Products Table: This table will contain product details, including ISBN, name, title, price, and so forth.
 - Cart Table (uncertain): This table will store the user's selected products in the cart.
 - Purchases Table (uncertain): This table will record details about user purchases, including the user ID, product ID, purchase date, and other relevant details.